pablorodrig16/Getting-and-cleaning-data-course-project/README.md

         - The first one holds those variables with the mean and standard deviation (std) for each measurement ('mean_std_dataset').
         - The second holds the average of each variable for each activity and each subject from the first dataset ('summary_dataset').
 The latter is saved in the working directory (named 'new_dataset.txt').

-The script requires dplyr and curl packages and works as follows:
+The script requires dplyr, tidyr and curl packages and works as follows:

 1) if data files ('data.zip' and unzip files) are not found in the working directory 'data.zip' it is downloaded and unzip.
 This creates a directory called 'UCI HAR Dataset'.